How to Manage Quarantine Weight Gain

 Just fulfilling your responsibilities at work and at home is a huge accomplishment during a pandemic.

-If you’re reading this, you may be at a place where you’re ready to spend some time focusing on your nutrition and exercise again.
-Maybe the kids going back to school has made you consider how your needs can better fit into the fall routine.
+As the weather gets nicer and you start spending more time outdoors, you may be at a place where you’re ready to spend some time focusing on your nutrition and exercise again.

 Here are a few dos and don’ts as you get started.